ASX commenced a process of evaluating replacement options for CHESS in 2015.

 On 22 December 2016, ASX released a Supplementary Business Requirements Questionnaire seeking additional information from stakeholders.

-The deadline for submission of responses to the questionnaire is 14 February 2017.
+The deadline for submission of responses to the questionnaire was 14 February 2017.

 The Committee will meet regularly from December 2016 with invitations distributed by ASX.
 The meeting schedule and documents are provided below.